Viet Thanh Nguyen: Early life and education

-Viet was born in Ban Mê Thuột, South Vietnam in 1971.
-He was the son of Linda Thanh Nguyen and Joseph Thanh Nguyen, refugees from North Vietnam who had moved south in 1954.
-Viet's mother's real name is Nguyễn Thị Bảy and she is a highly influential person in his life.
-In an excerpt from his book A Man of Two Faces: A Memoir, A History, A Memorial, Viet writes: "People like Má (Note: Ba and má are Vietnamese words for 'father' and 'mother', respectively, in English.
-Viet calls his parents by these words.) who will not be remembered by History are also a part of History, drafted as reluctant players in horrific wars...
+Nguyễn was born in Ban Mê Thuột, South Vietnam, in 1971.
+He is the son of Linda Thanh Nguyen and Joseph Thanh Nguyen, the people of Nghĩa Yên village, Đức Thọ district, Hà Tĩnh province.
+They are refugees from North Vietnam who had moved south in 1954.
+Nguyen's mother's real name is Nguyễn Thị Bảy and she is a highly influential person in his life.
+In an excerpt from his book A Man of Two Faces: A Memoir, A History, A Memorial, he writes: "People like Má (Note: Ba and má are Vietnamese words for 'father' and 'mother', respectively, in English.
+Nguyen calls his parents by these words.) who will not be remembered by History are also a part of History, drafted as reluctant players in horrific wars...
 Unlike soldiers, these civilians, many of them women and children, never get the recognition they deserve.
 Some endure more terror, see more horror, than some soldiers."

-After the fall of Saigon in 1975, Viet's family fled to the United States.
-They left behind Viet's 16-year-old adopted sister, whom he did not see again for nearly 30 years.
+After the fall of Saigon in 1975, his family fled to the United States.
+They left behind his 16-year-old adopted sister, whom he did not see again for nearly 30 years.
 His family first settled in Fort Indiantown Gap, one of four American camps that accommodated refugees from Vietnam, then moved to Harrisburg, Pennsylvania, until 1978.
 San Jose, California was the Nguyen family's next destination, where his parents opened a Vietnamese grocery store called SàiGòn Mới, one of the first of its kind in the area.
-On Christmas Eve, when Viet was nine years old, his parents survived being shot during a robbery at their store.
+On Christmas Eve, when Nguyen was nine years old, his parents survived being shot during a robbery at their store.
 When he was 16, a gunman broke into the family's house and threatened them.
-Viet's mother ran into the street screaming for help and saved everyone's lives.
+His mother ran into the street screaming for help and saved everyone's lives.